TCM

 Similarities between TCM and Traditional Hellenic Medicine

-After many years of teaching the basic theory of Traditional Chinese Medicine (TCM), practicing Acupuncture, and researching Traditional Hellenic Medicine, I have observed numerous similarities and cross-connections between these two medical systems.
-Understanding these connections can greatly benefit Western students of TCM, providing them with deeper insight and enhancing their ability to integrate knowledge across different traditions.
+After many years of teaching the fundamental theory of Traditional Chinese Medicine (TCM), practising acupuncture, and conducting research into Traditional Hellenic Medicine, Alexandros Tilikidis has identified numerous similarities and cross-connections between these two medical systems.
+Gaining an understanding of these connections can be highly beneficial for Western TCM students and practitioners, as it provides deeper insight and enhances their ability to integrate knowledge across different medical traditions.

 Read more >